ITRS-Group/cordial/tools/geneos/cmd/_docs/deploy.md

 package update` and then by setting the base name with the `--base`/`-b` option.

-Gateways, SANs and Floating probes are given a configuration file based on the templates configured for the different components.
-The default template can be overridden with the `--template`/`-T` option specifying the source to use.
-The source can be a local file, a URL or `STDIN`.

 Any additional command line arguments are used to set configuration values.
 Any arguments not in the form `NAME=VALUE` are ignored.
 Note that `NAME` must be a plain word and must not contain dots (`.`) or